AnzhelaSukhanova/Simple_DNS-server/README.md

 Simple DNS-server (53/UDP) in Python 3 using dnslib and dnspython.

 ## Deps
-Install dnslib, dnspython and treelib:
+Install dnslib and treelib:
-`sudo pip3 install dnslib dnspython treelib`
+`sudo pip3 install dnslib treelib`

 ## Use
 In one terminal tab enter `sudo python3 main.py`